QualiSystems/devguide_source/_reference/8.1.0/quali-shell-framework.md

 {% assign pageUrlSplited = page.url | split: "/" %}
 {% assign pageVersion = pageUrlSplited[2] %}

-In this article, we will familiarize ourselves with the CloudShell Shell framework and learn how to leverage it to develop and customize commands.
-Note that this applies to 1st Gen and 2nd Gen Shells.
+In this article, we will familiarize ourselves with the CloudShell shell framework and learn how to leverage it to develop and customize commands.
+Note that this applies to 1st Gen and 2nd Gen shells.

 ## Introduction